pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 # New projects

-Start clean, continue clean whilst building up confidence with the code
+Start clean, continue clean whilst building up confidence with the codebase

 <!--
 - Be aware of known style violations before the first deployment
 - Gain visual feedback on what parts of code need adjusting before the first deployment.
 - Spot potential future gotchas in coding conventions.
-- Create a CI that reports code violations quickly and blocks the pipeline.
+- Create a CI that reports code violations quickly and blocks the pipeline from going forward.
 - Ensure the team follows the same set of rules.
 - Move quickly whilst ensuring the team comply with a given set of agreed coding conventions.
--->
+- Create a space for discussions about code conventions -->
 ---